 It is typical for parents to overlook the devastating emotional effects of the divorce on their children.
 This is because they are often preoccupied with their own feelings.
 Children may feel pain, guilt, loss, overwhelming confusion, and abandonment during the divorce.
 They usually struggle with loyalty and at times think they are the cause of the divorce.
 With professional guidance, children can get help with issues arising from the divorce, so that they too can process the emotions and move forward in a constructive and healthy way.

-Divorce recovery is a critical process which takes time because the individuals have to adjust to changes in their personal lives.
+Divorce recovery is a critical process that takes time because individuals have to adjust to changes in their personal lives.
 Worries about financial solvency, housing, employment, and stress over losing family and friends can be quite difficult to handle.
-As part of recovering from divorce, parents may have to overcome the guilt of abandoned children, which in itself is emotionally overwhelming.
+As part of recovering from a divorce, parents may have to overcome the guilt of abandoned children, which in itself is emotionally overwhelming.

 This article may be freely distributed in its entirety in any e-zine, newsletter, blog, or website as long as the website links remain intact, unchanged, and are included, in their entirety, with every reproduction.